 4. Unwind at Summer Nights at Filoli

-Head to Filoli any Thursday evening this summer for a magical garden experience.
+Head to Filoli any Thursday evening this summer for a magical garden experience during their Summer Nights series.
 Traditional Irish music will play at the Pool Pavilion and refreshing, cold drinks like margaritas will be available at the Bluebird Bar.
 The Cochinita food truck will also serve delicious tacos, burritos, fried plantains, and more.
 Filoli is a great family-friendly place to visit for a relaxing day of exploring vibrant flowers and watching the sunset.

 The warm summer nights on The San Francisco Peninsula are a perfect time to go camping.
 There are several campgrounds in the area under glorious redwoods and even on the beach.
 If you’re looking for more of a glamping experience, Costanoa Lodge+Camp+Resort might be for you!
 Nestled on acres of undisturbed wilderness, Costanoa offers several tent bungalows with the amenities of a lodge and restaurant on site.
 Check out these top campgrounds to learn more.